 Swan Mountain Range: The Swan Mountains have so much to offer.
 Jewel Basin is a favorite, but there are many other hikes in this area!

-There are also quite a few other trails in the Flathead National Forrest, State Parks, and along highway 2 toward Essex (a number of these are technically in Glacier National Park, but you do not have to go into the park to get to them).
+There are also quite a few other trails in the Flathead National Forest, State Parks, and along highway 2 toward Essex (a number of these are technically in Glacier National Park, but you do not have to go into the park to get to them).
 You might check out All Trails which is an App you can use to locate hikes, understand difficulty, and look at reviews from other people.

 Kuhn's Wildlife Management Area: Located on Farm to Market Road, this area is great for both hiking and mountain biking.